Disability inclusion in your Club

 Being seen as a welcoming and inclusive club within the community promotes your club in a positive light and makes it more appealing to potential participants, volunteers, sponsors and other supporters.

-- Clubs forget that people with a disability are a viable market sector for participation and most importantly membership
+- Clubs forget that people with a disability are a viable market sector for participation and most importantly membership.
+In 2018 there were 4.4 million Australians with disability, 17.7% of the population.

 - Don’t ever underestimate the skills of people with a disability – their skills and abilities vary as much as able – bodied participants